 - silica gels and other non-volatile ready to use paste, foams, or gels in areas inaccessible to children;

 - the application EPA designated exempt materials under 40CFR152.25;

 - the use of aerosol products with a directed spray in containers of 18 fluid ounces or less when used to protect individuals from imminent threat from stinging and biting insects including venomous spiders, bees, wasps and hornets.

-3. Notification in December, April and June if other applications have
+3. Notification in December, April and June if other applications have occurred.

 Currently, Pittsford Central Schools does not regularly apply pesticides at any of its buildings or building sites.
 Prevention practices have been the preferred method of control.
 Any pesticide applications that may be made will be in response to a particular need at a building and would be applied by a certified pesticide control technician.

 The federal law AHERA, enacted in 1987, requires all school districts to inspect and develop a management plan for asbestos found in their school buildings.

 Pittsford School District is in compliance with these requirements.
 Preventative measures or response actions taken to comply with the Federal and State Asbestos Regulations were developed in the school district's management plan.

 Pittsford school district facilities are inspected every six months to remain in federal and state compliance.
 These inspections help provide an environment that is clean and free from asbestos.
 Other activities, which include the training of the maintenance staff to increase their awareness of asbestos and prevent disturbance while making daily surveillance checks, ensure a safer environment for staff and students.